wazuh/wazuh-documentation/source/azure/activity-services/prerequisites/index.rst

 Prerequisites
 =============

-This module requires dependencies as well as the right credentials to access to services.
+This module requires dependencies as well as the right credentials to access the services.

 .. topic:: Contents